halftime/Data-Dumps/README.md

 - 9/10 would take their money again

 ## ladbrokes.be
-- annoying broker, random "errors" when placing bet
+- annoying book, random "errors" when placing bet
 - semi decent boosted odds
 - different markets depending on region
 - quick on limiting (bonus bets)